PureBasic

 It's possible to write cross platform programs by just using PB statements and libraries, if you limit yourself to only the common set of commands and libraries available for all the OSes.

-But more realistically you'll need to write some platform specific code here and there, using the target OS APIs.
+But realistically you often need to write at least some platform specific code here and there, using the target OS APIs.

-On OSX this requires some acrobatics since Cocoa it's built with Objective C in mind.
+On macOS this requires some acrobatics since Cocoa it's built with Objective C in mind.

-The PureBasic's IDE is one good example of cross platform application and it's written in PureBasic.
+The PureBasic's IDE is one good example of a fairly complex cross platform application and it's written in PureBasic.
 It's not really identical on all the platforms but it's reasonably close, so you get an idea of what can be done.

 As any language has its strong and weak points, and most of them are subjective since not everyone need (or like) the same level of power or complexity so what I find important or irrelevant can be very different from what you think.